loqtor/spotifyplayground/README.md

 It uses [Underscore](http://underscorejs.org/), [jQuery](https://jquery.com/) and [Spotify's API](https://developer.spotify.com/web-api/).

-It's a simply application which displays a list of articles and allows the user to filter by their genre.

-**Update**: When clicking on an artist his albums are loaded.
+The application requests artists from Spotify and renders them.
+The app also gets the genres from those artists and allows filtering by them.